Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 **Q.1.c.** Revisit [Acoustic reporter genes for noninvasive imaging of microorganisms in mammalian hosts](https://www.nature.com/articles/nature25021) paper.

-- Would you describe the gas vesicle proteins as a sensor, logic, or actuator?
-- Draw a generic system architecture to describe the cells from the paper?
-- What are the input(s) and output(s) to this system?
+Draw a generic systems architecture for cells from this paper.
+What are the input(s) and output(s)?
+What are the sensors of this system, if any?
+What are the actuators, if any?
+Did the authors implement any logic in these cells?

 Note: If you want to learn more  about abstraction, sensors, and actuators in living matter check out **BIOE 44: Fundamentals for Engineering Biology Lab**